nexmo-community/vonage-campus-client-sdk-workshop/README.md

  import NexmoClient from 'nexmo-client';
  ```

  Now we can start using the Client SDK.
 The first thing we need to do to be able to interact with it fully is `login()` with a JSON Web Token(JWT).
-The JWT is generated on the server, in the `/api/new` route, so we'll need to fetch that information, and use it to login.
+The JWT is generated on the server, in the `/api/new` route, so we'll need to fetch that information, and use it to log in.
 After logging in, the SDK returns information about the Nexmo application you're using.
 That allows us to interact with it.
 We'll also save it to an object so we can interact with it from other parts of our code.

  From the application, we'll need to retrieve the Conversation we're using for this Chat, so we'll call `getConversation` on the app, with the Conversation ID provided from the server.
 After we've successfully retrieved the conversation, we'll save this in an object, so we can reference it in other parts of the code.
 I've wrapped this whole logic into a function called `setupConversation`, so let's add that to the `index.js` file you're editing: